-Four dimensions of communication and culture empower leaders like you to foster a culture of communication for your organization.
+Four dimensions of communication and culture empower leaders like you to achieve clarity for your organization.

 I hesitate to even mention the word innovation.
 It is so quickly applied—to a mission statement, a description of a program, an approach to program delivery, to social entrepreneurship—when used often enough, it becomes meaningless.

 If you want the people your organization cares most about to connect with its mission and impact, you need to be clear about why, how, and what you do in a manner meaningful to your audience.